 - Show greater propensity to take risks and innovate.

 - Have more opportunities to show leadership.

 GDST expertise indicates:

-- Gender affects the way that students experience education.
+- Gender affects the way students experience education.

 - Girls face pressures to conform to gender stereotypes – pressures which are stronger in the presence of boys.

-- Girls need and deserve space in which to develop their full potential, and to make informed and unconstrained choices about interests, subjects and careers.
+- Girls need and deserve space to develop their full potential, and to make informed and unconstrained choices about interests, subjects and careers.

 - In girls-only schools their needs and preferences can be fully accommodated within a dedicated learning environment.

-- Successful girls’ schools are those in which a dedication to girls’ education is reflected in their physical design, curriculum and co-curriculum offer, teaching and learning approaches, and in their whole-school culture.
+- Successful girls’ schools’ dedication to girls’ education is reflected in their physical design, curriculum and co-curriculum offer, teaching and learning approaches, and in their whole-school culture.

 Why (and how) girls thrive in girls-only schools, The GDST Perspective – Kevin Stannard MA PhD

-GSA Research also highlights, compared to girls in co-educational schools, those in girls’ schools:
+GSA Research highlights, compared to girls in co-educational schools, those in girls’ schools: